-If you’re looking for a single splurge here in New Zealand consider doing an overnight cruise in Milford Sound!
+If you’re looking for a single splurge here in New Zealand consider doing an overnight cruise in Milford Sound.

-Accommodation in Milford Sound
+Accommodation in Milford Sound on night 4

 The only accommodation option in Milford Sound is the Milford Sound Lodge and bookings have to be done directly with them.
-They have a campsite, backpacker style rooms and mountain chalets.
+They have a campsite, backpacker-style rooms, and mountain chalets.

-You can stay there the night before and head to Milford Sound early the next day to spend the whole morning and afternoon exploring the area.
+You can stay here the night before and head to Milford Sound early the next day to spend the whole morning and afternoon exploring the area.

-Te Anau is a beautiful quaint little town located on the shoreline of lake Te Anau – The South Island’s biggest lake and worth visiting on it's own.
-It’s also where two of New Zealand’s famous Great Walks begin: The Kepler and the Milford Tracks.
+Te Anau is a beautiful quaint little town located on the shoreline of Lake Te Anau – The South Island’s biggest lake and worth visiting on its own.
+It’s also where two of New Zealand’s famous Great Walks begin: The Kepler and the Milford Tracks

 Day 5-7: Queenstown + Glenorchy

 Nestled in the heart of the Southern Alps, dwarfed by the Remarkables Mountain Range, Queenstown is one of the most popular locations in the Southern Hemisphere, let alone the South Island.
 Let that be a warning, book your accommodation in advance.

 Queenstown has so much going on that I honestly can’t even begin to explain it with just a few short sentences.

-Accommodation in Queenstown
+Accommodation in Queenstown on nights 6 & 7

 Day 7-8: Wanaka & Mount Aspiring National Park

-An hours drive away from Queenstown over the Crown Range Road, one of the most scenic roads on the South Island, will get you to shoreline of Lake Wanaka.
+An hour’s drive away from Queenstown over the Crown Range Road, one of the most scenic roads on the South Island will get you to the shoreline of Lake Wanaka.

 Wanaka is also the perfect place to relax, have a craft beer at Kai Whaka Pai or grab an ice cream at Patagonia and simply sit by the lake and watch the world go by.